 2006 – The Conservatory building was officially opened.

-2007 – The Conservatory’s saw its first inaugural class of graduates.
+2007 – The Conservatory’s saw its inaugural class of graduates.

 2008 – Prof Bernard Lanskey, former Associate Director of Music at the Guildhall School of Music & Drama, was appointed Director of Yong Siew Toh Conservatory of Music.
 All 220 student positions were filled.
 With the support of the National Arts Council (Singapore), YST established the Young Artist Programme.

-2010 – The Recording Arts & Science Major was introduced.
+2010 – The Recording Arts & Sciences Major was introduced.

 2011 – The Joint Degree, the first programme of its kind, was established with the Peabody Institute.
 The Voice Major was introduced.